“I’m trying to teach and also learn.”

 Renée Lopez is among Portland’s newest creative entrepreneurs.
-The 33-year-old Yakima, WA native is the founder of Miss Lopez Media, which focuses on portraiture, videography, events, and the ongoing documentation of her life.
+The 33-year-old Yakima, Washington, native is the founder of Miss Lopez Media, which focuses on portraiture, videography, events, and the ongoing documentation of her life.
 After steadily building her clientele, Lopez transitioned from her previous employment in the fall of 2016, making the jump to full-time with her business.

 As Lopez tells it, social justice and community are central to her development as an artist.
 Lopez focuses her lens on Portland through documentation of Portland’s hip hop community, Portland activism, and Portland women of color.
 “A big part of my life is activism, documenting the Black Lives Matter movement,” she says.